We believe our future health depends on the health of the food we produce and eat. With this in mind, Whole Health Agriculture (WHAg) is committed to:

 We believe that the need to address these issues is important because of:

 – The emergence and increase of antimicrobial resistance which is predicted to have a catastrophic impact on our health

 – A lack of transparency around food production which denies people the freedom to make informed choices, eg Glyphosate, GM, etc

 We have concluded that in this situation;

-a) the failure to recognise holistic livestock health approaches as a valid and valuable strategy is a dereliction of duty on the part of the relevant authorities,
+a) the failure to recognise wholistic livestock health approaches as a valid and valuable strategy is a dereliction of duty on the part of the relevant authorities,

-b) a new initiative to bring collaboration, coherence and a robust higher profile is needed to ensure that holistic, whole farm systems fulfil their potential to have a significant and positive impact on farming and public health.
+b) a new initiative to bring collaboration, coherence and a robust higher profile is needed to ensure that wholistic or whole farm systems fulfil their potential to have a significant and positive impact on farming and public health.